cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 At each step:

-- compare against the safe tiled reference path;
+- compare against the exact tiled reference path;
 - validate on real data, not only synthetic examples;
 - record both performance and field equality;
 - widen dispatch only after Kraken validation is exact.